pradeepku123/playwright-framework-starter/Playwright_API.md

 [Dilog]

 - Playwright can interact with the web page dialogs such as alert, confirm, prompt as well as beforeunload confirmation.
+- Dialogs are dismissed automatically, unless there is a page.on('dialog') listener.
+When listener is present, it must either dialog.accept([promptText]) or dialog.dismiss() the dialog - otherwise the page will freeze waiting for the dialog, and actions like click will never finish.